 Lilliah has been an instructor at The Art Academy since 2011.
 In that time, she has advanced from being an assistant instructor to helming the development of The Art Academy's Character Design Course, which she teaches alongside the Fantasy Illustration and Digital Illustration courses.

 "Teaching students over the years has been a privilege.
 Meeting these kids who have all these ideas in their minds that they want to realize, and then being able to help give them the means to do just that, is definitely my favorite part of teaching.
 Their excitement and passion are infectious, and I'm proud to teach in a program that teaches students important techniques and skills that will help them in whatever medium of visual art they pursue."

-Regarding character design, Lilliah states: "Almost all of my art holds the purpose of telling a story, but the narrator in each story is not an author.
+Regarding character design, Lilliah states: "Almost all of my art holds the purpose of telling a story, but the narrator in each story is not an author, or the artist.
 Instead, it is the characters themselves . . . .
-It is their depth and variety which drives a story along and gives it meaning; and it's my job to express this visually.
-Consequently, it's important for my characters to be unique, to be memorable, to be part of a culture, and to be at one with a fully imagined world.
+It is their depth and variety which drives a story along and gives it meaning.
+So, it's important for my characters to be unique, to be memorable, to be part of a culture, and to fit within the world they're inhabiting."

 "To build a figure design with such purpose requires that I create a visual history; which in turn demands that I spend a good deal of time brainstorming and sketching to develop a believable character.
 That is what I try and pass on to my students, I want them to be able to have the skills to take what they see in their heads, put it on paper, and through thoughtful adjustment and imaginative improvement – combined with anatomy, gesture, costume and expression – realize that they can make their drawings even better."